naqtn/vrchat-feedback-boards-helper/browser-extension/README.md

 ## Features

-- Mark your own posts that you originally wrote (currently it changes background color)
-- Hide other people's posts
+This extension adds following features on the post list pages of Canny.

 - Show author name of each post
 - Show the date each post is created
-- Filter by author names (Only show posts by specified users)
+- Mark your own posts that you originally wrote (represented as background color)
 - Mark posts by author names
+- Visibility filter for posts
+  - Only posts that you wrote (Hide other people's posts)
+  - by author names (Only show posts written by specified authors)

 ## Installation
 Currently, this extension is in the early stage of development,